This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 Instructions

-- Sift flour, salt, and baking powder together and add to the mixture.
-Blend well.
+- Sift flour, salt, and baking powder into the sugar mixture.
+Mix until combined.

-- Roll one Tablespoon of dough into a ball, or use a small cookie scoop.
-Place balls 2 inches apart on parchment lined baking sheet.
+- Roll one tablespoon of dough into a ball, or use a small cookie scoop.
+Place balls 2-inches apart on prepared baking sheets.

 - Press one almond into the center of each cookie.